Media Plugin

 Debounced Processing

-The plugin uses debounced event handler with editor.defaultTimeout
+The plugin uses debounced event handler with editor.defaultTimeout to:

 - Prevent excessive re-processing during rapid changes